• Skip to primary navigation

 Most writing books and magazines that teach writers to make more money tell readers, “If you write for $1 per word or higher-paying national publications, you can earn six figures a year.”
-But let’s face it, whether you’re experienced or not, for the average freelancer, regular assignments from Cosmopolitan and The New Yorker are hard to come by.
+But let’s face it, whether or not you’re experienced, for the average freelancer, regular assignments from national magazines such as Cosmopolitan and The New Yorker are hard to come by.

 Is writing for national consumer magazines or landing a three-book deal with a major New York publisher the only way to generate a good income?
 Not so.
 In fact, there are many ways a writer can boost the bottom line and bring in more cash.

 In this post, I’m going to discuss ten of them, but I’m simply scratching the surface here.
-In fact, I have so much to say about the topic, that I wrote a whole book about it.
+In fact, I have so much to say about the topic, I wrote an entire book about it.
 The Freelance Writer’s Guide to Making $1,000 More This Month is my very actionable, very thorough guide on how to make more money, not someday in the future, but this very month.

 For now, however, here are ten quick ways to make more money with your freelance business.